Near Naples, Koreshan State Park is popular for camping, kayaking, history

 Take a tour of Koreshan State Park’s historic buildings

-While you can take a self-guided tour using the good signage at the park, the 90-minute tours given by volunteers are the best way to hear the story.
-In addition, at this point, the buildings are closed to visitors except the Art Hall, which can be view only by tours.
+While you can take a self-guided tour using the good signage at the park, the 90-minute tours given by volunteers is a great way to learn the story.

-Guided Tours are $10 each and limited to 10 individuals per tour.
+Guided Tours are $10 each.
 Tours start at the entrance to the Historic Settlement by the parking lot and can be reserved online.
-Private tours can be arrange for $60 for up to Six people or $100 for seven to 10 people, paid in advance.
+You also can arrange private tours.

 Koreshan State Park kayaking and hiking

-That park is a great place to picnic and explore — on foot or by canoe or kayak.
+That park is a great place to picnic and explore — on foot or by kayak.

 The 1.5 mile-long shady loop hiking trail along the Estero River passes through a historic bamboo forest planted by the community.
 It is an easy and popular hike.

 Koreshan State Park camping gets good reviews.
 It’s particularly nice for tent campers.
-(Big RV rigs might find the sites a little tight; the sites are all back in.)
+(Big RV rigs will find the sites tight; the sites are all back in.)

-There are 54 sites, with 12 designated for tent campers, and campsites are large and wooded with vegetation providing privacy.
+There are 54 sites, with 12 designated for tent campers, and campsites are wooded with vegetation providing privacy.

 Koreshan State Park